How much do airline pilots get paid a year?

 Airline pilots are split into two roles; the Captain and First Officer.
 The Captain is in charge of the aircraft and ultimately responsible for the safety of the passengers, crew and aircraft.
 The First Officer assists the Captain in the safe operation of the flight with (on most days), the flying duties being split evenly, taking it in turns to fly the aircraft.
 The First Officers roles can be further split into a junior First Officer, Second Officer or Senior First Officer.
 Training Captains and First Officers (pilots who train other pilots) would expect to earn an extra increment on top of those stated below.

 The figures below are meant to be used as a general guide and there will always be exceptions above or below the figures.
 Each airline has its own pilot pay scales which will vary with the type of operation and aircraft type.
 The taxation applicable to each country will significantly alter the take home pay (net) for a given gross salary.
-Please note the Dollars and Euros figures given are based on a UK pound sterling coversion with exchanges rates taken in July 2015.
-Salaries are reflective of 2017.
+Please note the Dollars and Euros figures given are based on a UK pound sterling coversion.
+Salaries are updated to reflect conditions in 2021.